DocPlanner/helm-repo-updater/README.md

       -h, --help                             help for run
           --logLevel string                  set the loglevel to one of trace|debug|info|warn|error (default "info") --ssh-private-key string           ssh private key
-          --ssh-private-key-inline           ssh private key inline creation, if true it will use ssh-private-key as input for create ssh private key file in temporal directory
+          --use-ssh-private-key-as-inline    ssh private key inline creation, if true it will use ssh-private-key as input for create ssh private key file in temporal directory

     Global Flags:
           --config string   config file (default is $HOME/.helm-repo-updater.yaml)